 I never grew up eating anything remotely close to dal, that’s for sure!
 Like I have mentioned previously, my mom was the main cook in our family home.
-She was accustomed to preparing simple, rustic dishes that didn’t explore tastes and flavours much further that what was considered local.
+She prepared simple and rustic dishes that didn’t explore tastes and flavours much further that what was considered local.

-Thinking back, I can recall my mother’s spice rack having each one of the spices featured in this recipe, but I can’t ever recall her using them all in the same dish!
-Spices like cloves and cinnamon were only ever used in baking.
+Thinking back, my mother’s spice rack had each one of the spices featured in this recipe, but I can’t recall her using them all in the same dish!
+Spices like cloves and cinnamon were used in baking.
 She never added them to a savoury dish.

 I can remember her spice rack having turmeric and cumin, but to be perfectly honest, I don’t think the seal was every cracked on the jar of cumin.
 (Maybe that’s why I don’t care for it that much!)
-And, her jar of turmeric was only ever used when she made Preserved Mustard Pickles.
+And, she saved her jar of turmeric for making Preserved Mustard Pickles.

-But, yellow split peas was another story completely!
+But, yellow split peas are another story completely!
 Yellow split peas were – and still are – a very popular ingredient in Newfoundland cuisine.
-In some families, yellow split peas are still used at least once a week to make a boiled peas pudding, which is a traditional side served with Jigg’s Dinner.
+In some families, yellow split peas are used at least once a week to make a boiled peas pudding; a traditional side served with Jigg’s Dinner.

 Yellow split peas can also be found quite regularly in Yellow Split Pea Soup.
 (Mine is a vegetarian version and is so yummy!)
 It can also be found in many stew and soup recipes as well.
 Newfoundlander’s love their yellow split peas, that’s for sure!

 And, why shouldn’t they?
 These little gems are very good for you and contribute to overall health.
 They are are high in fiber, protein, and various vitamins and minerals but low in fats.